EXL/P2kElfs/Benchmark/ReadMe.md

 ## Other versions

 * Various signal e.g. vibromotor finding version using binary search.
-See [find_vibromotor_signal](https://github.com/EXL/P2kElfs/tree/find_vibromotor_signal) branch in this repository.
+See [misc/VibroSignal](misc/VibroSignal) utility project in this directory.
 * Some deprecated overclocking MCU hacks.
-See [overclock_cpu](https://github.com/EXL/P2kElfs/tree/overclock_cpu) branch in this repository.
+See [misc/OverclockCpu](misc/OverclockCpu) utility project in this directory.
 * Strange reboot case for Motorola SLVR L7e by pressing "5" button.
-See [l7e_debug](https://github.com/EXL/P2kElfs/tree/l7e_debug) branch in this repository.
+See [misc/DebugL7e](misc/DebugL7e) utility project in this directory.

 ## ELF files